gomods/athens/docs/content/faq.md

 should work as well, provided that the Athens proxy host is configured with the proper authentication.

-### Can I _NOT_ cache certain respositories in the proxy?
+### Can I blacklist cache certain modules with the proxy?

 Yes, this is possible.
-The proxy provides a configuration file that will allow users to specify which modules have to be cached or not.
+The proxy provides a configuration file that will allow users to specify which modules have to be blacklisted or not.
+In addition to that, the proxy can be configured to fetch certain modules from an upstream proxy / version control system.
 The [filtering modules configuration](/configuration/filter/) provides details about the configuration file and how to exclude certain modules.

 ### Is there support for monitoring and observability for Proxy?